mever-team/distill-and-select/README.md

 ```
 ## Related Projects
 **[ViSiL](https://github.com/MKLab-ITI/visil)** **[FIVR-200K](https://github.com/MKLab-ITI/FIVR-200K)**

+## Acknowledgements
+This work has been supported by the projects WeVerify and MediaVerse, partially funded by the European Commission under contract number 825297 and 957252, respectively, and DECSTER funded by EPSRC under contract number EP/R025290/1.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details